 You’ll start with the freshest peaches you can find.
 However, if you have a craving for peach cobbler when peaches aren’t in season, you can always use frozen or canned peaches instead.
 You’ll just want to be sure that you drain them from any syrup they may have been packaged in since you’ll be making the filling for this peach cobbler based on Grandmother’s time tested recipe.
 Otherwise, they might be too sweet.

-For fresh peaches, you want to peel and slice them and place into a large saucepan.
+For fresh peaches, you want to peel and slice them and into a medium skillet set over medium heat.

-You’ll simmer the peaches over low to medium heat for about 10 minutes.
+And let the peaches simmer over low to medium heat until the sauce has thickened enough to coat the back of a spoon, for about 10 minutes.

 Dot with your remaining butter and sprinkle with sugar.

 Place into the oven and bake for about 20 minutes until bubbly and the crust has lightly browned.

 Allow to sit for about 5 minutes before serving.